 ABOUT ME & MY WORK:

-I draw my inspiration largely from the nature and sweet nothings that form the daily humdrum in the life of my fellow womenfolk who go through everyday grind like me.
-I notice simple things like my kids playing or how they interact with the world, a gorgeous sunset, a falling leaf, serenity of Buddha etc. Any of these elements can trigger my mood to pick up my pen and paint and start to draw.
+I draw my inspiration largely from the nature and sweet nothings of life that my fellow womenfolk who go through its everyday grind.
+I pay attention to simple everyday things, such as: kids playing or how they interact with the world, a gorgeous sunset, a falling leaf, serenity of Buddha etc. Any of these elements can trigger my mood to pick up my pen and inspire me to paint to draw.

-The fine lines of my works have been pulled from the deep and long tradition of the Mithila / Madhubani art form and then married to modern metaphors under the delicate ministering.
-Madhubani was essentially a ritual ‘Community Art’ practiced by womenfolk of Mithila region.
+My Unique Artistic Approach: The fine lines of my works have been pulled from the deep and long tradition of the Mithila / Madhubani art form and then married to modern metaphors under the delicate ministering.
+Madhubani art was essentially a ritual ‘Community Art’ practiced by womenfolk of Mithila region from North-East India.
 Over the years, though, it has broken bounds, adopted new manifestations and expanded its constituency.
 My works mark a departure not merely of newly and widely imagined themes.
 I have also brought to this form an entirely new idiom of tone and tenor.
-Monotones and pastels, for instance, have rarely been infused into the Madhubani art form before.
+Monotones and pastels, for instance, have rarely been infused into the Madhubani art form before I began to experiment them.
 Neither have human figures which, in my eyes, become a fascinating fusion of race and geography.
 This is an entirely novel line of work from my varied portfolio.

 It has always been a passion for me to work with fine lines that are very similar to the tradition of miniature paintings.
 Working with lines to the minute details and trying to give expressions to the characters in these paintings, and changing this traditional painting from very flat to a three dimensional and perspective effect has been like a great journey.
 As an artist with a traditional background, it was very difficult and also very interesting to break away from the traditional to modern figures and subjects while also trying to work on the traditional lines so as to maintain and preserve the familiarity with its rich tradition and legacy.